manuGil/lecture-notes/git-notes.md

     ```shell
     $ git status
     ```
     > **Explanation**: Notice that modified files are automatically tracked by Git, however they are not automatically committed.
-This is desiable because is up to the user to decide when and what to commit to the repository's history.
+This is desirable because is up to the user to decide when and what to commit to the repository's history.

 #### b.
 Check Differences (review changes)